Policies for Worker Power and Well-Being in the COVID-19 Era and Beyond

 Thirty-four percent of Black workers and 25% of Latinx workers reported concerns about employer retaliation, compared to 19% of white workers.
 And 44% of workers expressing the highest level of concern about maintaining steady work reported fear of retaliation for speaking up about unsafe conditions at work, compared to 14% of workers expressing the least concern.

-INTEREST IN UNIONIZATION: Black and Asian workers are more likely vote for a union, but they are less likely than white workers to currently belong to a union.
+INTEREST IN UNIONIZATION: Black and Asian workers are more likely to vote for a union, but they are less likely than white workers to currently belong to a union.

 Sixty-two percent and 61% of non-union Black and Asian workers, respectively, said that they would definitely or probably support a union at their job, compared to 42% of white workers and 44% of Latinx workers.
 However, union membership stands at 8% to 12% across these groups, woefully out of step with these levels of support.
 Non-union workers who experienced unjust actions by their employers were more likely to express support for unions.
 Over 60% of non-union workers who reported wage theft, for instance, said they would vote for a union at their job; by comparison, 41% of non-union workers who have not reported wage theft said they would vote for a union.